BB&T Speaker Series in Political Economy, Free Markets, and Free Societies

 Rule of law: an ideal we strive for as a society or government.

-“This distinguished panel of scholars, from various backgrounds and viewpoints, will share their thoughts on a fundamental principle separating democracies from dictatorships,” said Jim Granato, professor of political science and director of the Hobby Center.
+“This distinguished panel of scholars, from various backgrounds and viewpoints, will share their thoughts on a fundamental principle separating democracies from dictatorships,” said Jim Granato, professor of political science and director of the Hobby School.
 “The policy implications are profound, since ‘rule of law’ considerations in the United States cover the entire spectrum – from national security to domestic policies.”

 Economic Crisis: Causes, Consequences and Remedies